Courses & Units

 Learning Outcomes

-- Apply financial management concepts and tools to help users in making informed decisions that incorporate risk, including ESG risks, and return.
+• Apply financial accountability and management concepts and tools to help users in making informed decisions that incorporate risk, including ESG risks, and return.

-- Use professional communication skills to convey accountability and financial management information in a variety of business situations.
+• Communicate financial accountability and management information in a variety of business situations.

 Fee Information